 GSGIC welcomes members from across campuses, departments, and genders.

-Email us before the meeting for the Zoom link and password.
+Join the mailing list or our Slack channel for the Zoom link and password.

 Join our mailing list.
 Meeting agendas are on Google Drive.

 Do you have an idea for an event, policy, speaker, &c. for GSGIC?

 Do you have feedback on our weekly agendas, past events, or anything else?

 We welcome allies as members and as participants in our events.

 We're stronger if we work together; please join us!